Eburonia/Japanese-Restaurant-Shibuya/README.md

 - iPhone - 12 Pro Max: maximum viewport width 428px

 #### Mockups
 The intention was to also create mockups for the website project.
 Due to the limited available time of the web developer, it has been skipped.
-Nevertheless, it is important to also invest time in creating mockups for future projects and won't be skipped next time.
+Nevertheless, it is important to also invest time in creating mockups for future projects.

 <!-- Features -->